noqcks/noqcks.github.io/content/notes/2018-03-22-google-oidc-kubernetes.md

 ---
-title: "How to Secure your Kubernetes cluster with Google Auth"
+title: "How to Secure your Kubernetes Cluster with Google OIDC"
 date: '2018-03-22'
 tags:
   - kubernetes